Biomanufacturing Digital Twin Modeling and Machine Learning Ontology

 and improve public health, including in low- and middle-income countries:

-1) improve mRNA vaccine stability and delivery process consistency;
+1) Improve mRNA vaccine stability and delivery process consistency.

-2) reduce waste during transportation and distribution;
+2) Reduce waste during transportation and distribution.

-4) accelerate the QA/QC screening for multivalent mRNA vaccine potency;
+4) Accelerate the QA/QC screening for multivalent mRNA vaccine potency.

-5) enhance the predictive power on the potency of new mRNA vaccines and the immune response of people with different genetic backgrounds.
+5) Enhance the predictive power on the potency of new mRNA vaccines and the immune response of people with different genetic backgrounds.

 - Problem Statement.
-To support a rapid-response RNA vaccine manufacturing, we are providing an integrated digital platform enabling the fast optimal design of production processes and guiding the Design-Build-Test-Learn (DBTL) cycle for various RNA products
+To support a rapid-response mRNA vaccine manufacturing, we create an integrated digital platform enabling the fast optimal design of production processes and speeding up the Design-Build-Test-Learn (DBTL) cycle for producing various mRNA products.

 -